 How is the Procedure Performed?

-Marc L. Friedman, MD, is Chief of Vascular and Interventional Radiology at the S. Mark Taper Foundation Imaging Center at Cedars-Sinai Medical Center.
-Dr. Friedman and a team of imaging physicians, highly-trained technologists, and nurses perform this procedure in a hospital setting.
+Marc L. Friedman, MD, chief of Vascular and Interventional Radiology, and a team of imaging physicians, highly trained technologists and nurses perform this procedure in a hospital setting.
 Using X-ray guidance, a specially trained interventional radiologist inserts a thin tube, called a catheter, into an artery in the groin.
 Once the catheter is positioned in the branches of the artery that are feeding the tumor, the anti-cancer drugs and blocking agents are then injected, specifically targeting the tumor.
 Additional X-rays will be taken to confirm that the entire tumor has been treated.
 At the end of the procedure, the catheter will be removed and the tiny opening in the skin is then covered with a dressing.
 No sutures are needed.

 Before Arriving for Your Procedure